pedroferreiracodes/pixelArtEditor/README.md

 a lightweight Java application that allows you to create pixel art with ease.

-//This project is currently under development
+// This project is currently under development

 Features: